ripienaar/free-for-dev/README.md

   * [slack.com](https://slack.com/) — Free for unlimited users with some feature limitations
   * [Spectrum](https://spectrum.chat/) - Create public or private communities for free.
   * [StatusPile](https://www.statuspile.com/) - A status page of status pages.
 Track the status pages of your upstream providers.
-  * [Tadum](https://tadum.app) - Meeting agenda and minutes app designed for recurring meetings, free for teams up to 10
   * [talky.io](https://talky.io/) — Free group video chat.
 Anonymous.
 Peer‑to‑peer.
 No plugins, signup, or payment required
   * [Tefter](https://tefter.io) - Bookmarking app with a powerful Slack integration.
 Free for open-source teams.
   * [TeleType](https://teletype.oorja.io/) — share terminals, voice, code, whiteboard and more. no sign-in required, end-to-end encrypted collaboration for developers.